wdk-docs/jsdoc-docs/docs/_sources/howto/howto-commonjs-modules.rst.txt

        // ...
    };

-{% endexample %}

 Another solution is to move the method’s JSDoc comment so it comes immediately before ``exports.wash``.
 This change allows JSDoc to detect that ``wash`` is exported by the module ``my/shirt``:

-{% example “JSDoc comment immediately before exports.wash” %}

 .. code-block:: js
+   :caption: JSDoc comment immediately before exports.wash

    /**
     * Shirt module.